-In Experiment 4, we aimed to further test the finding that partial testing does not reduce the FTE and determine whether testing even fewer pairs is still sufficient to enhance new learning in a high-powered experiment.
-To achieve this aim, we varied both interim task (test or restudy) and the number of pairs included in the interim task (12, 8, or 4 pairs).
+In Experiment 4, we aimed to further test the finding that partial testing does not reduce the forward testing effect, and determine whether testing even fewer pairs is still sufficient to enhance new learning in a high-powered experiment.
+To achieve this aim, we varied both interim task (test or restudy), and the number of pairs included in the interim task (12, 8, or 4 pairs).
 The design is illustrated in Figure 8.

-The experiment's design, hypotheses, and analysis plan were preregistered at OSF, available at osf.io/fgznb.
+The experiment's design, hypotheses and analysis plan were pre-registered at OSF, available at osf.io/3pkj4.

-We planned to analyze the data with a between-subjects ANOVA, and pairwise comparisons of interim task within each number of pairs condition, and ran power analyses for both in GPower, based on the mean effect size from the previous two experiments of 0.35.
+We planned to analyse the data with a between-subjects ANOVA, and pairwise comparisons of Interim Task within each Number of Pairs condition, and ran power analyses for both in G\Power, based on the mean effect size from the previous two experiments of 0.35.
 The ANOVA required a total sample size of 346 participants to detect main effects and an interaction based on a converted effect size f = 0.175.
-The pairwise independent-samples t tests indicated a sample size of 141 participants per group was required to detect a FTE with

-90% power, giving a total of 846 participants.
+The pairwise independent samples t-tests indicated a sample size of 141 participants per group was required to detect a forward testing effect with 90% power, giving a total of 846 participants.
 This effect size is based on the mean effect size in the previous two experiments.

 Data from a total of 868 participants were collected, sequentially allocated to each of the six groups based on the order they began the experiment.
-Eleven participants indicated they had taken notes during the experiment, seven that they had prior knowledge of the Euskara language, and four had a mean study time of less than 500 ms in List 4 and were excluded from the analyses.
-In total, data from 22 participants were excluded, giving a final sample of 846 participants (164 females, $M{age} = 36.15$, SD = 13.76).
+Eleven participants indicated they had taken notes during the experiment, seven that they had prior knowledge of the Euskara language, and four had a mean study time of less than 500 ms in List 4, and were excluded from the analyses.
+In total, data from 22 participants was excluded, giving a final sample of 846 participants (164 female, mean age = 36.15, SD = 13.76).
 There were 139 participants in the Test-12 pair group, 139 in the Restudy-12 pair group, 140 in the Test-8 pair group, 143 in the Restudy-8 pair group, 138 in the Test-4 pair group, and 147 in the Restudy 4-pair group.